 - Cheese: My family can’t deal with a thick layer of cheese on top.
 I know lots of families like more (just look at how popular my cheesy Philly Cheese Steak Casserole is).
 If your family wants more cheese, pile it on there!
 Just make sure to wait to add it until right before baking.

 This recipe works great for freezing!
 You can even make a double batch and freeze the second one.
 Stop at step 6, wrap the casserole dish three times in aluminum foil and freeze for up to three months.

 When you are ready to bake, unwrap two layers of aluminum foil.
 Bake at 375 degrees for 45 minutes.

 If you are going right from the freezer to the oven, add 15 minutes of baking time.
-I also suggest that you freeze in a disposable container, as frozen baking dishes in hot ovens often crack.
+I also suggest that you freeze in a disposable baking dish, as frozen baking dishes in hot ovens often crack.

-If you make this Chicken Noodle Casserole or any of the other dinners I’ve listed in this post please be sure to leave me a comment and let me know what you think!
+If you make this Chicken Noodle Casserole or any of my other recipes I’ve listed in this post please be sure to leave me a comment and let me know what you think!

 Chicken Noodle Casserole

 - 16 ounces egg noodles cooked in chicken broth (see notes)

 - 2 bay leaves